Meet Linh Mai

 Questions?
 We've got a TON of answers.

-Keepers “baby-proof” Elephant Trails by adjusting barriers, adding sand for soft footing, and creating safe spaces for mom and calf to bond while still staying connected to the herd.
+Keepers “baby-proof” Elephant Trails by adjusting barriers, adding sand for soft footing, and creating quiet, secluded spaces for resting.